Skip to main content

 )

-As a result, there will only be a love reaction available in the chat, and when selected, the reaction icon will have a red tint.
+As a result, only the love reaction is available in the chat, and when selected, it will have a red tint.

-When possible, the SDK displays thumbnails for image files.
-For other files, mime type icons are displayed in MessageListView and in the file browser UI.
+When possible, the SDK displays thumbnails for image and video files.
+When thumbnails are unavailable or when other types of files are in question, mime type icons are displayed in MessageListView, MessageComposer and attachment picker.

 By default, the SDK provides built-in MIME type icons for the most popular file types and displays a generic file icon for others.

-To customize these icons, you need to override ChatUI.mimeTypeIconProvider in the following way:
+To customize these icons, you need to override ChatUI.mimeTypeIconProvider like so:

 ChatUI.mimeTypeIconProvider = MimeTypeIconProvider { mimeType ->